Hali Long

-Hali Moriah Candido Long (born January 21, 1995) is a footballer who plays as a center back.
-Born in the United States, she represents the Philippines women's national team.
+Hali Moriah Candido Long (born January 21, 1995) is a professional women's footballer who plays as a center-back and captains PFF Women's League club Kaya–Iloilo.
+Born in the United States, she also captains the Philippines women's national team.
+She is currently on loan at College of Asian Scholars.

 Early life and education

-Hali Long was born in Cape Girardeau, Missouri to Lilie Candido and David Long.
-She studied at the Francis Howell North High School in St. Charles lettering in all four years in her secondary education and at the University of Arkansas at Little Rock.
+Hali Long was born in Cape Girardeau, Missouri, to Lilie Candido and David Long.
+She studied at Francis Howell North High School in St. Charles, lettering in all four years in her secondary education and at the University of Arkansas at Little Rock.
 She was named to the Sun Belt Conference Commissioner's List for maintaining a GPA (grade point average) of 3.0 or better for the 2013–14 and 2014–15 school years.

 Career

 Youth and college

-Long played for the under-18 team of Lou Fusz-Wipk, helping the youth club win three state championships.
+Long played for the under-18 team of Lou Fusz-Wipke, helping the youth club win three state championships.
 She played for the Little Rock Trojans women's soccer team from 2013 to 2016.
 She made her first career assist in 2014 against Southern and her first career goal in 2016 against Memphis.
 In 2015 she played the most minutes among players of the Little Rock Trojans women's soccer team.
-She also started every game, one of only three players on that year’s roster to do so.
+She also started every game, one of only three players on that year's roster to do so.

+Club career

+Long plays for Kaya–Iloilo in the PFF Women's League.
+She played with them in the 2022 PFF Women's Cup where her side finished third.
+She also won two league titles with Kaya, in the 2023 and 2025 seasons.

+Long was loaned to Thai side BGC–College of Asian Scholars for the preliminary round of the 2025–26 AFC Women's Champions League.

 International

 Long was born in the United States to an American father and Filipino mother.
-In June 2016, Long joined a training camp by the Philippines women's national football team.
+In June 2016, Long joined a training camp by the Philippine national team.
 She was then selected to be part of the Philippine squad to participate at the 2016 AFF Women's Championship in Myanmar.
 This was the first time that a Trojans player competed on a senior national team.
 She also played at the 2018 AFC Women's Asian Cup qualifiers in April 2017 scoring a hat-trick in the match against Tajikistan.
 The team managed to secure qualification for the final tournament in Jordan.

 She was also part of the Philippine roster for the 2017 Southeast Asian Games and the 2018. and 2022 AFC Women's Asian Cup.

+Long continued to play for the Philippines in the 2023 FIFA Women's World Cup, where she was a starting center back.
+The June 3, 2025, friendly against Chinese Taipei in Manila marked her 90th cap for the national team.